 A Guide to Carbon Steel Investment Castings: Benefits, Limitations, and Applications

-Carbon steel investment castings are components made from carbon steel using the investment casting process.
+Carbon steel investment castings are components made from carbon steel using the investment casting (lost-wax) process.
 Carbon steel, characterized by its varying carbon content (typically ranging from 0.05% to 2.1%), offers a spectrum of mechanical properties.
 Lower carbon steels (mild steel) exhibit good ductility, formability, and weldability, making them suitable for applications where these properties are prioritized.

 As carbon content increases, the steel’s strength and hardness also increase, but at the expense of ductility and weldability.
 Medium-carbon steels offer a balance of strength and toughness, while high-carbon steels provide exceptional hardness and wear resistance, ideal for applications requiring high strength and abrasion resistance.
 Investment casting enables these desirable properties, across the carbon content spectrum, to be incorporated into complex and intricate shapes, producing components suitable for demanding applications.
 The investment casting process itself involves creating a mold from a wax pattern, which is then removed to create the casting cavity.